 You might owe money on a credit card or loan, a utility or medical debt, but you still have rights against abusive debt collectors.
 Read more to learn about your rights.

-The Fair Debt Collection Practices Act (FDCPA) is a federal law that offers protections to consumers when collectors make contact concerning personal debts, such as credit cards, medical bills, utility bills or loans.
-When the law is violated, the consumer may take legal action against the collector.
+The Fair Debt Collection Practices Act (FDCPA) is a federal law that offers protections to consumers when collectors call about personal debts, such as credit cards, medical bills, utility bills or loans.

 Once the debt has moved from the creditor to a collector, the FDCPA must be followed.
 If the collector uses tactics which violate the FDCPA, the consumer may file a lawsuit against the collector.
 Lawsuits pursued under the FDCPA provide for the debt collector to pay the consumer’s legal fees – whether the debt is owed or not.
 Beware a collector’s violating tactics, such as: